What is working capital? Definition and how to calculate it for your small business

 While working capital shows you how much money is left after you've covered your upcoming costs, cash flow shows how your money moves in and out of your business, and therefore the cash you have on hand.

-Here’s an example from Xero’s short-term cash flow projection.
-Here, we see figures for the total money in and out for the next 90 days.
-It doesn’t include liquid assets or show the whole picture of the business’s health and adaptability.
+Here's an example from Xero's short-term cash flow projection.
+Here, you can see the total money in and out for the next 90 days.
+It doesn't include liquid assets or show the whole picture of the business's health and adaptability.

 How to manage your working capital